wangfeiping/flares/README.md

-# flares
+# Flares

-**flares** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).
+**Flares** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

+- Flares was designed to apply to scenes that are willing to accept more value consensus-based tokens, payment, auctions, games, DIFY, etc.
+- It is not intended to increase the use of just one token, but to discover the value of all crypto assets.
+- It's an IBC network.
+- It's a no-tokens-binding blockchain.
+- It's a value consensus.
+- It's a multi to multi contract.

+## Demos

+### Name Service - flares with payment or auctions

+Refer to a demo project [nameservice](https://tutorials.cosmos.network/nameservice/tutorial/00-intro.html) and make some changes.

+### Sealed Monsters - flares with games

+Refer to a demo project [scavenge](https://tutorials.cosmos.network/scavenge/tutorial/01-background.html) and make some changes.

 ## Create